strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 terms of `TopicPartitions` the quota plug-in would need a mechanism to translate a logDir into the set of TopicPartitions replicated to that directory.
-Assuming it generated the appropriate throttle configuration this could lead to unpredictable latency spikes for producers configured with `acks = 1` or `acks = all` as the replication from partition leader to follower maybe delayed due to the throttle.
+Assuming it generated the appropriate throttle configuration this could lead to unpredictable latency spikes for producers configured with `acks = 1` or `acks = all` as the replication from partition leader to follower may be delayed due to the throttle.

 Currently, the kafka-quotas-plugin considers the total quantity of storage attached to a single broker and how much of that is used ( see [issue#2](https://github.com/strimzi/kafka-quotas-plugin/issues/2)) when considering whether to apply